candeira/ex_multihashing/README.md

     - [x] decode()
     - [x] verify()
 - [x] Rewrite/refactor the above to avoid depending on Monad.Error, use 1.2's `with` special form instead. (thanks, @chrismccord!)
-- [ ] :crypto compat: add partial encoding via the `init/update/final` suite.
+- [x] :crypto compat: add incremental encoding via the `hash_init/_update/_final` suite.
 - [ ] :crypto compat: a Multihashing.MultihashCrypto module that exposes unwrapped values and throws exceptions instead of returning `{:error, message}`
 - [ ] Add new test data for missing hashing algorithms (sha-3, blake2b, blake2s)
     - [ ] Generate the data and also add it to other projects (go-ipfs, py-ipfs) if it's not there
     - [ ] Figure out sharness and try and put them in there too
+- [ ] Add missing hashing algorithms (sha-3, blake2b, blake2s) for which libraries can be found
+    - [x] sha3 added using the github.com/szktty/erlang-sha3 NIF library
-- [ ] Add missing hashing algorithms (sha-3, blake2b, blake2s)
+- [ ] Add missing hashing algorithms (sha-3, blake2b, blake2s) for which libraries can't be found
     - [ ] Figure out which implementations exist, both in Erlang and C.
     - [ ] Figure out how to do FFI from Elixir to C implementations of blake/sha3
     - [ ] Possibly wrap everything in its own `Crypto_plus` module that extends :crypto with the new algorithms.
 - [ ] Write presentation for Elixir Meetup in Februrary
     - [ ] Make table of library equivalence between Erlang/Python/Ruby
+- [ ] Known issues:
+    - [ ] sha3 library only does all-at-once hashing, but not incremental hashing through hash_init/update/final.

 This is very granular so I always have a next task to work on.